timdorohin/lor-minetest-server/README.md

 This mod adds a hunger mechanic to the game.
 Players get a new attribute called “satiation”:

 * A new player starts with 20 satiation points out of 30
-* Actions like digging, placing and walking cause exhausion, which lower the satiation
+* Actions like digging, placing and walking cause exhaustion, which lower the satiation
 * Every 800 seconds you lose 1 satiation point without doing anything
 * At 1 or 0 satiation you will suffer damage and die in case you don't eat something
 * If your satiation is 16 or higher, you will slowly regenerate health points